The Guide to Selling an Online Business on Flippa

 To give you a clearer picture, the demand for online businesses today is through the roof.
 Take a look at the Google trends data for “buy website” in the past 12 months, you can see that the demand has been pretty consistent:

 Getting a big lump sum payout might be a good reason to sell your business.
-For some, selling off their online business means they’ll work less or venture into new projects.
+For some, selling off their online business means they’ll work less, venture into new projects, or use it as a mechanism to pay off debt (eg. student loans, a home loan) and gain financial independence.

-Perhaps you’d be happier with a payout that will be equivalent or even more than a couple of years of income.
+Perhaps you’d be happier with a payout equivalent to or even more than a couple of years of income.
 That way, you can (probably) retire or take a sabbatical and spend quality time doing what you love.

 For others, you simply want to concentrate on another project and build a different profitable business, leaving you without the time needed to run this one.